 Once you've recorded your video (and perhaps made some edits in a video editing application), you're ready to upload it to YouTube.
-The process is fairly simple—just select the Upload button near the top-right corner of any YouTube page and choose your video.
+The process is fairly simple.
+Just select the Upload button near the top-right corner of any YouTube page (it looks like a video camera with a plus sign in it), then choose your video.

 You'll also need to make sure your video is in a supported file format, such as .mpeg4, .avi, or .wmv.
 You can check out this page from YouTube Help to see a full list of supported file formats.